What is the translatome

 Why ribosome profiling?

-Ribosome profiling can very well prove to be the most powerful tool for functional genomics analysis.
-It provides information on gene expression that cannot be obtained using RNA-seq, including translational control and usage of alternative translation-initiation sites.
-It also allows discovery of regulatory peptides and their level of expression.
+Ribosome profiling can very well prove to be the most cost-effective and powerful tool for functional genomics analysis.
+It helps identifying features of gene expression that cannot be obtained using RNA-seq, including translational control and usage of alternative translation-initiation sites.
+It also helps discovering new regulatory peptides and their functional roles.

-Ribosome profiling allows discovery of expression of proteinsproteoforms, and peptides, no matter how small, with unprecedented coverage and sensitivity.
-As a result, monitoring the effect of condition (e.g., cancer) or of treatment (e.g., drug administration) on protein expression is greatly enhanced, as well as the chances of finding protein/peptide biomarkers.
+Ribosome profiling facilitates the discovery of expression of proteins, proteoforms, and peptides, no matter how small, with unprecedented coverage and sensitivity.
+As a result, monitoring the effect of condition (e.g., cancer) or of treatment (e.g., drug administration) on protein expression is greatly enhanced, as well as targeting protein/peptide biomarkers.

-Identification by RIBO-seq of sets of proteins with modified expression can be of great assistance to MS-based proteomics for focused analysis and confirmation.
+Identification by RIBO-seq of sets of genes with modified ribosome coverage can be of great assistance to MS-based proteomics for focused analysis and confirmation of expression.

 “A breakthrough in transcriptome analysis was achieved with the development of ribosome profiling (RIBO-seq) […] [T]his approach could develop into a common practice for next-generation proteomics. […] This study demonstrated the benefits of ribosome profiling for MS-based protein and peptide identification”